-The Statement is also required to include a description of the voting behaviour during the Scheme Year by, and on behalf of, trustees (including the most significant votes cast by trustees or on their behalf) and state any use of the services of a proxy voter during that year.
+The Statement is also required to include a description of the voting behaviour during the Scheme Year by, and on behalf of, Trustee (including the most significant votes cast by the Trustee or on its behalf) and state any use of the services of a proxy voter during that year.
 This is provided in Section 3 below.